Helpful information for patients waiting for clinical opinion, treatment or surgery

 What if my condition deteriorates?

-If you have been referred to hospital and are waiting to be seen as an outpatient or inpatient, and your symptoms deteriorate you need to contact the hospital you have been referred to for a specialist to review your referral letter and changing symptoms (see contact numbers for each hospital).
-Your GP won’t be able to help with getting your referral dealt with any quicker, however they may be able to support with symptom management if your symptoms have worsened.
-You should contact the hospital you have been referred to for a specialist to review your referral letter and changing symptoms their contact details are in the image above.
+If you have been referred to hospital and are waiting to be seen as an outpatient or inpatient, and your symptoms deteriorate you need to contact the hospital you have been referred to for a specialist to review your referral letter and changing symptoms (see contact numbers for each hospital above).
+Your GP won’t be able to help with getting your referral dealt with any quicker, however, they may be able to support with symptom management if your symptoms have worsened.

 • How long will I have to wait for my operation?

-The COVID-19 pandemic has had a big impact on the NHS.
-Although COVID cases in our hospitals have now reduced we are still having to work in COVID-safe ways.
+The Covid-19 pandemic has had a big impact on the NHS.
+Although Covid-19 cases in our hospitals have now reduced we are still having to work in Covid-19 safe ways.
 This means that it will take a long time for the NHS to restore services to pre-pandemic levels.

-In Lincolnshire, we will work hard to tackle the backlog of patients whose care has been impacted by the pandemic.
+In Lincolnshire, we are working hard to tackle the backlog of patients whose care has been impacted by the pandemic.
 We need to do this whilst also keeping our patients safe.

 By using the My Planned Care portal you can see how long you are likely to be waiting for your procedure at any NHS hospital.
 These timescales are only an indication as there are many factors which could affect this and which are out of our control.